1. What is ULIP

 2. How does ULIP work?

-When an investor makes an investment in ULIP, the insurance company invests part of the premium in shares / bonds etc and the balance amount is utilized in providing an insurance cover.
-There are fund managers in the insurance companies who manage the investments and therefore the investor is spared of tracking the investments.
+When an investor makes an investment in ULIP, the insurance company invests part of the premium in shares/bonds etc and the balance amount is utilized in providing an insurance cover.
+There are fund managers in the insurance companies who manage the investments and therefore the investor is spared from tracking the investments.

 ULIPS allow you to switch your portfolio between debt and equity based on your risk appetite as well as your knowledge of how the market is performing.
 It has been noticed that many of the ULIP buyers do not have the time or adequate knowledge to understand the mix they must keep between debt and equity and also when to make the right switch.
 Therefore, if you are someone who has deep knowledge of how the fluctuation of interest rates and equity returns work – this may be the product for you.
 Also, it is wiser to invest in a ULIP with a long term horizon, of at least 10 years.

-One of the changes brought about by the Insurance Regulatory and Development Authority of India (IRDAI) in the year 2010 as regards ULIPs was to increase the lock in period from 3 years to 5 years.
-However, insurance being a long term product, an investor may not really reap the benefit of the policy unless he hold it for the entire term of the policy which can range between 10 to 15 years.
+3. Lock-in-period of ULIPOne of the changes brought about by the Insurance Regulatory and Development Authority of India (IRDAI) in the year 2010 as regards ULIPs was to increase the lock in a period from 3 years to 5 years.
+However, insurance being a long-term product, an investor may not really reap the benefit of the policy unless he holds it for the entire term of the policy which can range from 10 to 15 years.

 4. Benefits of ULIP

 - Flexibility of a portfolio switch: As already mentioned earlier, ULIPS are usually designed in a way that they allow you to switch your portfolio between debt and equity based on your risk appetite as well as your knowledge of how the market is performing.
-Insurance companies allow a few number of switches free of cost.
+Insurance companies allow a few numbers of switches free of cost

 5. Things to consider as an investor